sabinhashmi/ModernProgramming/README.md

-## Objective
-Build efficient Machine Learning based data filteration pipeline for LHCb, CERN.
+# Building Second Generation Machine Learning based Algorithm for Long-lived Particles Reconstruction in Upgraded LHCb Experiment, CERN.

 ## Detailed Description:
 At LHCb, one of the major detectors in Large Hadron Collider(LHC) study about the cause of Matter and Anti-Matter asymmetry.